-However, in video games and movies, the above-mentioned issues are not as noticeable.
+However, in video games and movies, the issues mentioned above are not as noticeable.

 The ASUS VZ27VQ monitor features a VA panel which will thanks to its high static contrast ratio of 3,000:1 provide you with deep blacks as well as vibrant colors and wide viewing angles.

-Overall, the ASUS VZ27VQ delivers a decent performance with low input lag of around 15ms.
+Overall, the ASUS VZ27VQ delivers a decent performance with low input lag of around 10ms.

-While it’s exceptional for watching movies and gaming thanks to its curved screen, rich colors, and bright picture, it’s mediocre for everything else.
+While it’s exceptional for watching films and gaming thanks to its curved screen, rich colors, and bright picture, it’s mediocre for everything else.

 In darker fast-paced scenes, there’s some smearing with fast-moving objects, but that’s expected for a VA panel.

 The screen is flicker-free and has an integrated low blue light filter with four different levels, including Web Browsing, Viewing [Photos and Videos], Reading, and Night View.